TrossenRobotics/trossen_ai_isaac/README.md

 This repository provides the necessary assets and scripts for simulating robotic policies using **Trossen AI** platforms in **NVIDIA Isaac Sim**.
 It includes **URDFs, mesh models, and Isaac Sim USD files** for the robot configuration, as well as Python scripts for policy execution and data collection.
-Python scripts provided enable two robotic arms to **pick, transfer, and place** an object while capturing video frames and collecting robot states.
+Python scripts provided enable two robotic arms to **pick and transfer** an object while capturing video frames and collecting robot states.

 ---